rollkit/docs/tutorials/gm-world-tia-gas.md

 gmd start --rollkit.aggregator --rollkit.da_address http://localhost:7980 --minimum-gas-prices="0.02ibc/C3E53D20BC7A4CC993B17C7971F8ECD06A433C10B6A96F4C4C3714F0624C56DA,0.025stake"
 ```

-Note that we specified the gas token to be IBC `TIA`.
+Note that we specified the gas token to be IBC TIA.
 We still haven't made an IBC connection to Celestia's Mocha testnet, however, if we assume our first channel will be an ICS-20 transfer channel to Celestia, we can already calculate the token denom using this formula:

 ```js
 "ibc/" + toHex(sha256(toUtf8("transfer/channel-0/utia"))).toUpperCase();